innoq/sandwich-delivery-game/README.md

 The game was developed for a show case on the "Smart Suisse" exhibition in Basel, Switzerland.
 It should demonstrate the integration of modern bike technology with a web application.

-The bike was set up with a speed sensor and a mobile phone on top of the handlebars.
-The mobile phone detected the rotation of the handlebar and, together with the speed sensor, the player was able to move.
-An additional controller was part of the bike extension to make navigation during riding easier.
-The controlls were integrated in the gameplay.

-In order to catch the attention of visitors, the screen of the mobile phone was mirrored via a beamer.

 The original controls via the bike were removed from the source code.

-An article related to this repository can be read [here](https://sandwich-delivery-game-webapp.s3.eu-central-1.amazonaws.com/index.html).
+The game can be played [here](https://sandwich-delivery-game-webapp.s3.eu-central-1.amazonaws.com/index.html).

 ### Technical

 The main view of the game is a map shown with [Leaflet](http://leafletjs.com/).
 Nearly all elements on the map are drawn by [Elm](http://elm-lang.org/) as well as the main logic is kept in Elm.

-Technically is Elm telling Leaflet over ports which map element has been updated and must be redrawn.
+Technically is Elm telling Leaflet over ports which map element has been updated and must be re-drawn.
 Only the sidebar and notifications are really drawn by Elm with overlays.

 ### Build and Serve